By CVO Staff

 First, create flashcards of your study materials.
 If you answer a flashcard incorrectly, then it should go in the left-most box or stack (i.e. the flashcards that will need more frequent review).
 Once you answer that same flashcard correctly, you can move it to the second group in the middle.
 Flashcards that you are answering correctly on a consistent basis can go in the right-most box, that is the box that needs the least review.

 Mind Mapping is a very effective strategy for organizing study material in your mind to ensure that you are really understanding things.

 Use mind mapping as a method for reorganizing your notes, or use it to test your understanding closer to an exam.
-Mind mapping is also an effective strategy for preparing for a paper.
+In addition to helping you study smarter, mind mapping is also an effective strategy for preparing for a paper.

 18. Study With Classmates – study group, make a friend in every class

-Mix things up a bit by holding a study session with friends and/or classmates!
+Mix things up a bit by holding a study session at your school or a local library with friends and/or classmates!
 It is helpful to make at least one friend in each class, but if you haven’t already met anyone, forming a study group is a great way to do just that.
 Some benefits of holding a group study session include:

 - Hearing the material in a different voice, with different words used to summarize